infinum/Android-Prince-of-Versions/README.md

 All the steps are the same just like writing tests without minSdk values.
 The only and single difference in writing tests with minSdk values is the PrinceOfVersions object, to be more precise, it's constructor's arguments.

 ```
-PrinceOfVersions updater = new PrinceOfVersions(context, provider, repository, setupSdkInt(20));
+PrinceOfVersions updater = new PrinceOfVersions(context, provider, repository, sdkVersionProvider);
 ```

-Since we've added the support for minSdk values of the device you can mock and customize them when writing tests by using the method <code>setupSdkInt(int minSdkValue)</code>.
+Since we've added the support for minSdk values of the device you can mock and customize them when writing tests by using the interface <code>SdkVersionProvider</code>.

 When creating a PrinceOfVersions object a few things need to be kept in mind: